Updated on by Kate Gordon

 A list is a great way to keep on top of things, especially when things are feeling a bit crazy.
 Lists are a good way to train the mind, and if you prioritise the hardest tasks first, you might find you’re getting more done in less time.

-We like Microsoft To Do, which will fully replace Wunderlist in May.
-Microsoft acquired Wunderlist back in 2020 and are finally phasing out the much-loved free to-do list app.
-I’ll be sorry to see Wunderlist go but Microsoft To Do has managed to take all the best things of Wunderlist and not over-complicate it.
-And there’s nothing more satisfying that having all your to do’s in one place, and being able to tick them off.
+We like Microsoft To-Do, which will fully replace Wunderlist in May.
+Microsoft acquired Wunderlist back in 2020 and is finally phasing out the much-loved free to-do list app.
+I’ll be sorry to see Wunderlist go but Microsoft To-Do has managed to take all the best things of Wunderlist and not over-complicate it.
+And there’s nothing more satisfying than having all your to-do’s in one place and being able to tick them off.

-I’m going to recommend two time tracking SaaS tools for productivity.
-I use Harvest, which offers time-tracking according to project (or if you’re self-employed, according to client as well).
-It has a desktop app and smartphone app, and a desktop interface which provides powerful reporting and insights into how you use your time, as well as allowing you to create and send invoices online.
+I’m going to recommend two time-tracking SaaS tools for productivity.
+I use Harvest, which offers time-tracking according to the project (or if you’re self-employed, according to the client as well).
+It has a desktop app and smartphone app, and a desktop interface which provides powerful reporting and insights into how you use your time, as well as allows you to create and send invoices online.
 A lot of people also recommend Toggl which is built for speed and removes the need for timesheets, as well as integrating with lots of other tools to increase its functionality.

-We hope some of the above will be useful not just in your day-to-day remote working but also when we all return to our normal, non-lockdown version of work.
+We hope some of the above SaaS tools for productvity will be useful not just in your day-to-day remote working but also when we all return to our normal, non-lockdown version of work.